Urgency needed to thwart youth mental health crisis, Stockton panelists say

 Data, although lagging, suggests anxiety in children, teens and young adults increased by about 29% between 2016 and 2020.
 Depressive disorders increased by 27% during those years as well, said Dr. Brian Isaacson, chair of AtlantiCare's Department of Psychiatry and founding psychiatry residency training director.

-What's worse, Isaacson said, is that the rise in mental health conditions has transpired into rising suicide rates, making it the second leading cause of death for those ages 10 to 24.
+What's worse, Isaacson said, is that the rise in mental health conditions has transpired into alarming suicide rates, making it the second leading cause of death for those ages 10 to 24.

 "This is disheartening," Isaacson said, adding youth suicide rates between 2010 and 2020 rose by more than 37%.
 "Our current system is currently inadequate to care for these children, and there's multiple factors in that."